frioux/leatherman/internal/tool/misc/backlight/backlight.md

+Modifies screen brightness.

-Run is a faster version of `xbacklight` by directly writing to `/sys`.
+Backlight is a faster version of `xbacklight` by directly writing to `/sys`.
 Example:

 Increase by 10%: